joshglugatch/Eat-Da-Burger/README.md

 ```
 node server.js
 ```
-It should run through express or locally on localhost on port 8080 :
+It should run through express or locally on localhost through port 8080 :
 ```javaScript
 var PORT = process.env.PORT || 8080;
 ```